Armenians violated ceasefire 115 times in a day

 Baku.
-21 September.
-REPORT.AZ/ Armenian armed forces violated ceasefire in various directions on the frontline between Azerbaijan and Armenia 115 times within a day.
+4 February.
+REPORT.AZ/ Armenians violated ceasefire 115 times in a day from different directions of the frontline.

-The ministry reports that Armenian armed forces fired on positions of Azerbaijani units located in Kohnagishlag village of Aghstafa region from positions located in Paravakar village of Ijevan region.
-In addition Azerbaijani positions located in Kokhanabi, village of Tovuz region took fire from positions located in Chinari village of Berd region. in Mosesgekh, Aygepar and Chinari villages of Berd region.
-Azerbaijani positions located at the unnamed heights of Gadabay region took fire from the positions located at the unnamed heights of Krasnoselsk region.
+Armenian armed forces fired on positions of Azerbaijani units located at unnamed heights, in Kohnegishlag, Gushchu Ayrim, Kemerli villages of Gazakh region from positions located at unnamed heights, in Paravakar village of Ijevan region, Voskevan, Dovekh villages of Noyemberyan region, in Aghdam, Alibayli, Kokhanabi villages of Tovuz region from Mosesgekh, Chinari villages of Berd region, at unnamed heights of Gadabay region from positions located at unnamed heights of Krasnoselsk region.

-The positions of Azerbaijani Armed Forces underwent fire from the positions located near Tapgaragoyunlu, Gulustan, Talysh villages of Goranboy region, Chilaburt, Goyarkh, Giziloba villages of Tartar region, Novruzlu, Sarijali, Kengerli, Yusifjanli, Shikhlar, Shuraabad, Merzili, Javahirli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbayli, Ashagy Abdurrahmanli, Ashagy Veyselli, Ashaghy Seyidahmedli villages of Fizuli region, Mehdili villages of Jabrail regionas well as at the unnamed heights of Goranboy, Khojavand, Fizuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Goyarkh, Chilaburt villages of Tartar region, Shikhlar, Novruzlu, Javahirli, Kengerli, Sarijali, Shuraabad, Namirli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Gorgan, Ashaghi Seyidahmadli villages of Fuzuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fuzuli and Jabrail regions.

-Considering the operating conditions, 164 shots fired by Azerbaijani army on Armenian positions.

 News DepartmentNews Author